 If I managed to awaken your curiosity about food in Nagoya you should check my Nagoya Food Guide.

-Miso Katsu is one of the dishes you get to sample if you participate in a Nagoya Meshi Food Tour.
-You also get the chance to try 7 other foods and snacks from Nagoya during one of the daily tours.
+Miso Katsu is not one of the dishes you get to sample if you participate in a Nagoya Meshi Food Tour.
+But you do get the chance to try 7 other foods and snacks from Nagoya during one of the daily tours.
 Check this page for more information!

 Ready to Book your Trip to Nagoya?